sourcegraph/handbook/content/departments/people-talent/talent/process/extending_an_offer.md

   **For Recruiters**: To see an actual offer summary call script, click [HERE](https://docs.google.com/document/d/1ny8dtNN0VHhawhs_YOCxDJPs2zwuLTv9uvj1n2VkxGM/edit?usp=sharing).

-**Step 6**: following the offer call, the Recruiter sends the offer summary to the candidate in an email, and Cc's the Hiring Manager, VP Talent and Director, Technical Recruiting (if applicable).
+**Step 6**: Following the offer call, the Recruiter sends the offer summary to the candidate in an email, and Cc's the Hiring Manager, VP Talent and Director, Technical Recruiting (if applicable).

-**Step 7**: once the candidate verbally accepts the offer, the Recruiter follows the below steps:
+**Step 7**: Once the candidate verbally accepts the offer, the Recruiter follows the below steps:

 - If US-based candidate: make a formal request in the Slack channel `talent-scheduling-and-offers` for an offer letter to be sent via DocuSign.
-- If a Contractor candidate: make a formal request in the Slack channel `talent-scheduling-and-offers` for an offer letter to be sent via DocuSign.
+    1. In the slack channel you will go to the message box and click on the _Attachments & shortcuts_ button (the cross icon).
+    2. You will see a section called _Workflows for this channel_ with two options: _Scheduling Request_ and _Offer Request_
+    3. Click on _Offer Request_ and fill out the form.
+    4. Click 'Submit' once you're done.

 - If onboarding via a PEO, make a formal request in the Slack channel #peo-visa-hiring to begin the PEO onboarding process (example below).

 Hi team - we have a candidate based in `location` that we would like to onboard via Remote.
 Can we please initiate the process?